 - 2005 Champa Patel on Ralph Bunche and Malcolm X and their activism in Africa; formerly Director of Programmes for Amnesty International and now Head of Asia at Chatham House (The Royal Institute of International Affairs);

 Professor Monteith welcomes PhD applications from prospective students in any area that relates to her research.
-Further information may be obtained from the NTU Graduate School.
+Further information may be obtained from the NTU Doctoral School.

 Professor Monteith’s most recent and ongoing collaboration is with Nottingham Black Archive for the AHRC World War I Hidden Histories network.